California county routes in zone S: S1

 The route begins at SR 94 near Barrett not far from the Mexican border.
 From there, it heads northward along Buckman Springs Road.
 Soon afterwards, it enters the Cleveland National Forest.
 When the road reaches Interstate 8, while Buckman Springs Road continues northeastward across the freeway, CR S1 continues in a northwest direction along Old Highway 80, the original alignment of U.S. Route 80 in California.
 It then closely parallels I-8 for several miles.
 Upon crossing the freeway at Laguna Junction, CR S1 separates from Old Highway 80 and becomes Sunrise Scenic Byway.

 From Interstate 8, it begins its ascent into the Laguna Mountains.
 The route here was built along a cliff overlooking Pine Valley to its west.
 Around here, the vegetation still consists of chaparral and sagebrush.
 As the route gains elevation through Cleveland National Forest, the route becomes more heavily forested.
 Around here, numerous campgrounds dot the side of the road.
 There is a picnic area overlooking Anza-Borrego Desert State Park near the Burnt Rancheria Campground, which is often said to deeply contrast the forest scenery along the route.
 Upon passing the settlement of Mount Laguna, the vegetation along the route mostly consists of dead trees devastated by the 2003 Cedar Fire.
+The route continues through the Anza-Borrego Desert State Park.

 As the route approaches its north end at State Route 79, Lake Cuyamaca is visible.
 The north terminus is located just north of Cuyamaca Rancho State Park where it meets SR 79.